laneslexicon/lexicon_documentation/docs/build.md

 For Windows, download the 32-bit MinGW version.
 The Visual Studio version is untested.

-Mac users should install the appropriate version of XCode before installing Qt.
+Mac users should install the appropriate version of XCode (the author has used Versions 5 through 8.3) before installing Qt.

 The only external libraries used are libXML and libXSLT:

 ######Linux

-    Install the packages libxml2-dev and libxslt-dev
+    On Debian based systems you need to install the packages libxml2-dev and libxslt-dev.

 ######Mac

     They appear to be pre-installed (or are installed as part of XCode)

 ######Windows:

 Get the binaries from ftp://ftp.zlatkovic.com/libxml/